In the Twilight of Western Thought

 Dooyeweerd looks at one such example: the meaning kernel of the sensitive aspect.

 The meaning kernel of the sensitive aspect is feelings.
-Emotion, is the sensitive mode of movement and is thus a retrocipation to the movement aspect.
-Moral feelings is an anticipation to the moral aspect.
+Emotion is the sensitive mode of movement and is thus a retrocipation to the movement aspect.
+Moral feeling is an anticipation of the moral aspect.

 ‘Was man nicht definieren kann, das sicht man als ein Fuhlen [Fühler] an’ translates as ‘What one cannot define, one sees as with a feeler’.

 subject and object pp 15-17

 In pre-theoretical thought, things are experienced in the coherence of their aspects.
 Reflection on this integral experience leads Dooyewerd to distinguish between functioning in an aspect as a subject and functioning in n aspect as an object.
 Moreover, every thing has a leading function, or a qualifying aspect.
 In modes higher than its leading function (sometimes called its superstratum) it has an object function.
 For all aspects lower than its leading function (sometimes called the substratum) it has a subject function.